 The claim by Monsanto is that the use of GMO crops reduces the use of Roundup.
 However, as sales of Roundup Ready crops have increased dramatically in the last decade so have the sales of Roundup.
 In Idaho we have hundreds of thousands of acres of corn, alfalfa and sugar beets planted and many of them are Roundup Ready.
 It should be noted that a US Geological Study Release shows Roundup is being found in the Mississippi streams, air and the rain.
 The greatest usage of Roundup is where GMO crops are being grown.
 I just wonder what that can mean for us during growing season with so many acres of Roundup Ready crops being grown all around us.

 Recent report shows that Roundup causes birth defects, endocrine disruption and that Monsanto has known for years that animal studies showed malformations.
 Here is some good information about the health risks associated with RoundUp.
+In March of 2015, The World Health Organization released a study which finds that glyphosate is a probable carcinogen.

 The issue of Roundup Ready Alfalfa is one to keep an eye on.
 According to local alfalfa farmer, Phil Geertson, the length of time between spraying Roundup on alfalfa and harvesting it for animal feed is significantly shorter than for other crops.
 This means that livestock could potentially consume alfalfa with roundup in higher amounts.
 We know that what a cow eats can cross into the milk supply so it stands to reason that we may need to be concerned about Roundup showing up in our milk.
-It is a goal of GMO Free Idaho to raise money and conduct tests to find out.